 As part of the investment process, the Sub-Investment Manager considers a variety of sustainability indicators to measure the environmental and/or social characteristics promoted by the Portfolio.
-The sustainability indicators include, and are not limited to, the indicators listed below:
+These are listed below:

 I. The NB ESG Quotient:

 The NB ESG Quotient (as explained above) is used to measure the environmental and social characteristics promoted by the Portfolio.
 Foundational to the NB ESG Quotient is the proprietary NB materiality matrix (as explained above), which focuses on the ESG characteristics that are considered to be the most likely to be the material drivers of ESG risk for each sector.
 Each sector criteria is constructed using third party and internally derived ESG data and supplemented with internal qualitative analysis, leveraging the Sub-Investment Manager's analyst team's significant sector expertise.